daved01/Adversarial_Examples_GANs/docs/_pages/02-3_Implementation-FGSM.md

 ---

-The Fast Gradient Sign Method was introduced in 2015 by [4].
-This non-iterative method generates examples in one step and leads to robust adversaries [2].
+The Fast Gradient Sign Method was introduced in 2015 [4].
+This non-iterative method generates adversarial examples in one step and leads to robust adversaries [2].
 It computes a step of gradient descent and moves one step of magnitude $$\epsilon$$ into the direction of this gradient:

 \begin{equation}
 \tag{1.1}